tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 ## Logistics status

-The logistics status is one of:
+The **logistics** status is one of:

+* `Open`: no or partial quantity Produced, ReadyToShip, Shipped or Delivered
+* `Produced`: the delivery line quantity is produced by the supplier
-* `ReadyToShip`: full quantity ready to be shipped by the supplier
+* `ReadyToShip`: the delivery line quantity is ready to be shipped by the supplier
-* `Shipped`: full quantity shipped by the supplier
+* `Shipped`: the delivery line quantity is shipped by the supplier
-* `Delivered`: full quantity delivered at the buyer
+* `Delivered`: the delivery line quantity is delivered at the buyer